DehydratedWater/qlora_semantic_extraction/readme.md

 ## Generated Data
 ### Generation Process
 This data was generated based on the `datasets/scientific_papers` dataset.
-This dataset contains a list of scientific articles with separate abstracts and lists of contents.
-Here is the process overview:
+This dataset contains a list of scientific articles with separate `abstracts` and `lists of contents`.
+Here is the synthetic data generation overview:

-1. All the abstracts and lists of contents were inserted into the database.
+1. All the `abstracts` and `lists of contents` were inserted into the database.
 2. The main content of every article was split into overlapping segments of 1k LLaMA tokens with a 200-token overlap.
-3. 10k of the abstracts + lists of contents were summarized by LLaMA 13b.
+3. 10k of the `abstracts` + `lists of contents` were summarized by LLaMA 13b.
-4. Generated summaries + split text segments were transformed by LLaMA 13b into unprocessed JSONs.
+4. Generated `summaries` + `split text segments` were transformed by LLaMA 13b into unprocessed JSONs.
 5. All generated JSONs were validated and cleaned up.
 6. Validated JSONs were reformatted into datasets that may be used for fine-tuning.

 ### Example of output data
 ```json